This article is co-authored by Franziska Trede and Alisa Percy

 Hot Topics on teaching and curriculum themes

-Second, we are excited to let you know that we are organising our practices this year around five hot topics that are important teaching and curriculum themes.
+Second, we are excited to let you know that we are organising our practices this year around four hot topics that are important teaching and curriculum themes.
 The hot topics themes have emerged in UTS from a range of sources, including student learning experiences, Student Feedback Surveys, consultations and webinars, the Learning and Teaching Forum, the First and Further Year Experience Program, DVC (E&S) keynotes, Learning.Futures2.0, UTS BluePrint and UTS strategic projects, as well as the recent literature on COVID-19 and its impact on higher education learning and teaching.

-The five hot topics are:
+The four hot topics are:

 - Student engagement and belonging (February/March)